 Jesus insisted on health care.
 We know this because he spends most of the Gospel healing people: men and women, adults and children, slaves and free, Jews and pagans, locals and foreigners.
 He heals them regardless of income, gender, ethnicity, citizenship, or class.

 Jesus doesn’t ask how they came to be sick.
 He doesn’t blame them for their conditions.
 He appears to believe everyone deserves health care because that’s part of loving one’s neighbor.

 AJ gave a transformative glimpse of what Jesus’ parable of the Good Samaritan would have meant to those who heard it – with a gut-wrenching twist: What if the hero were an abhorred, avowed terrorist?

 The jarring switch forces us to experience the parable as a story intended to jolt us awake, not comfort us in our sleep.
 This and other awakenings throughout AJ’s presentation makes the video well worth viewing.

 We remember that the ultimate goal of all of this is Love of God and love of neighbors and when we do this we remember as well that people of very good will and strong religious faith may have completely different views than us and we cannot demonize the people on the other side of the table.

-If you haven’t already done so, enjoy the video for yourself and then share it.
-It will open your eyes and your heart as well.
+If you haven’t already done so, enjoy the video and share it with others.
+It will open your eyes and your heart.